The CCRCI offers coursework that provides career readiness skills for multi-faceted careers in the arts.

 3 hrs weekly/3 credits/Fall semester.
 This multi-module course provides students with an integrative approach to the fundamental skills and knowledge to build a contemporary professional portfolio.
 Students in this seminar class will undertake three 4-week modules of study, as follows:

 At the conclusion of the course, each student will select a core area of further study to be approved by their major teacher, the chairperson of the core area, and the Dean of Academic Affairs.
 This course will help students identify opportunities in a subsequent semester for an experiential component, such as teaching fieldwork, internships, independent study, etc. that are required for this diploma program.
-Individual advisement will be offered to each student by the Associate Dean of Career Readiness and Community Impact.
+Individual advisement will be offered to each student by the Dean of Youth Education and Community-Career Connection.

 Variable hours weekly/1 credit.
 Students in this course receive training on how to become effective artist-educators.
 The course will include in-class lectures, group working sessions, and presentations for schoolchildren.
 Required for all first-year Orchestral Performance students; open to all orchestral graduate students.
 Students will learn about being a professional teaching artist, will be introduced to a variety of pedagogical methods, and will experience a variety of preK-12 school settings via performance experiences.
 Offered Fall only.